Why you need Health insurance?

 Many small businesses are confused about whether or not they are required to provide mandatory group health insurance for employees.
 Under the Affordable Care Act (Obamacare), new health coverage requirements have been made that may affect small business owners.

-There may be a number of advantages to offering health insurance coverage to your employees:
+There are a number of advantages to offering health insurance coverage to your employees:

 Hiring and retaining talent.
 You know how important health insurance and access to medical care is to you and your employees.
 By offering group health insurance coverage, you may be better able to hire and retain the workers you want.